richardanaya/wambda/README.md

 # A simple spec

+To create a lambda, your web assembly module simply needs to adhere to a simple spec:

 ```C
 // For making HTTP requests to outside world
 * request - pointer in memory to json string of request